Avrêbarra~

 2. Add or reference required design tokens in YAML front matter.

-3. Validate visual fit against the white, clean, compact direction.
+3. Validate visual fit against the white, spacious editorial direction.

 4. Implement only after steps 1-3 are complete.